apacheli/discord-api-libs/CONTRIBUTING.md

   // The library's name.
   "name": "",
   // A description of the library.
-  // You can also just use the "About" section of the library's repository.
+  // You can also just use the "About" section of the library's repository if you want.
   "description": "",
   // The language the library is written in.
   "language": "",